This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 3. Argostoli

-With its beautiful architecture, elegant air and authentic vibes, Argostoli is one of the best places to visit in Kefalonia.
-The vibrant capital of the island boasts several squares and pedestrianised streets, ideal for people-watching.
 A great way to be immersed in the unique atmosphere of Argostoli is to grab an ice cream and mingle with the locals as you walk along the lively main street.

-The indisputable highlight of Argostoli is the seemingly endless De Bosset Bridge while a special mention should be made to the adorable loggerhead turtles that inhabit the port.
+The indisputable highlight of Argostoli is the seemingly endless De Bosset Bridge, while a special mention should be made to the adorable loggerhead turtles that inhabit the port.

 Kampana Square in Argostoli.
 The square is home to several cafés and a clock tower.